TritonDataCenter/rfd/rfd/0120/README.md

 #### Adding and Deleting Networks Directly from Router Objects

-The single primitive ModifyRouterNetworks requires a list of network changes which can both add and delete networks.
+The single primitive UpdateRouterNetworks requires a list of network changes which can both add and delete networks.
 It is possible that the Router Object's "family" attribute could change if the deletion list eliminates all of one family, and the addition list adds all of another.